GuilleAngulo/aircnc/README.md

 # AirCnC
-This app has 3 basic modules:
+A company uses the browser client of the app to register spots for rent (for coding, with an specific programming language).
+Then a user, using the mobile version of the app, can make a booking indicating the day.
+After that, the booking request will be shown for the company who can accept or reject the proposal.
+The project is divided in three modules:

 ### Backend
-Developed in NodeJS, is an API Rest to attend requests from the web version of the frontend as the mobile version.
+Developed in NodeJS, is an API Rest that attend requests from the web version of the frontend as well as from the mobile version.

+### Frontend Browser
+Developed in ReactJS, this browser client is basically an admin panel for register new Spots (adding photos, programming languages
 This app has basically two pages: login and main.
 The backend of the app is developed in NodeJS, and the frontend is coded in two versions: one in React for browser client and another in React-Native for mobile-native client.
 Course produced by @RockeatSeat and teached by @diego3g.

 ## Login